Sustainable growth report 2024

 Carbon Intensity Indicator (CII)

-This is the carbon intensity indicator.
+This is the carbon intensity indicator and is based on the AER, and includes several exemptions of which ice, ice capacity and cooling energy are used.
 Under the amendments to the International Convention for the Prevention of Pollution from Ships (MARPOL) Annex VI entered into force on 1 November 2022.
-As of 1 January 2023 vessels above 5000 GT will need to report on their CII rating, and therefore the collection of data to calculate this indicator must be in place.
+As of 1 January 2023 vessels above 5000 GT will need to report on their CII, and therefore the collection of data to calculate this indicator must be in place.
 We only report the CII for vessels under our ship management.

 - Anthony Veder contracted for a time charter and employs a vessel that is chartered in and not owned by Anthony Veder; 100% of the emissions under this contract are reported